bioinformaticsdotca/EPI_2023/module3.md

     - `-o workspace/module123/analysis/results.npz` output file to be saved and used for other deeptools functions
     - `--BED workspace/module123/analysis/merged_peaks` only required if `BED-file` selected
     - `--outRawCounts merged_peaks_rpkm.bed` produces a dataframe of bigwig values
-- `vim workspace/module123/analysis/merged_peaks_rpkm.bed`
-    - we need to edit to edit the column headers a bit
-    - to modify press `I` and perform your edits
-    - to finalize edits press `ESC`,type `:wq`,press `ENTER`

 ### Step3C: Differential peaks utilizing Fold change and significance - EdgeR differential
 - we'll read our data into `R` and perform a statistical analysis